Aptivio and Co-Sell Partner are referred to as the “Parties.”

-4.1 If Prime is awarded the Services, the Parties will enter into a SOW substantially in the form of Exhibit A attached hereunder for the Services and negotiate in good faith, either in advance of or simultaneously with the negotiation and execution of the Customer agreement, provided however that all provisions of the jointly submitted winning bid including division of tasks and pricing shall be incorporated as is into the SOW.
-If a SOW needs to be modified in accordance with the requirements of a Customer, the Parties shall work in good faith to include such modifications in the Customer agreement.
+4.1 If Prime is awarded the Services, the Parties will enter into an SOW substantially in the form of Exhibit A attached hereunder for the Services and negotiate in good faith, either in advance of or simultaneously with the negotiation and execution of the Customer Agreement, provided however that all provisions of the jointly submitted winning bid including division of tasks and pricing shall be incorporated as-is into the SOW.
+If an SOW needs to be modified in accordance with the requirements of a Customer, the Parties shall work in good faith to include such modifications in the Customer Agreement.

 4.3 The Sub shall:

 (a) offer the Prime advice and assistance for the preparation of the SOW relevant to the area covered by Sub, including a price quote for its segment of the Services (with transparent pricing information); and

 (b) make available suitably skilled, qualified, and experienced representatives for the purposes of preparation of the SOW for the Services, who will perform all necessary functions including attendance of meetings with the Prime’s representatives.

 4.4 Any modification of the software or services offered to a Customer described in the SOW shall require the prior written consent of the Parties.4.5 Each SOW shall include the following language unless otherwise agreed by the parties.